volodymyrhudyma/blog/content/blog/react-antipatterns-index-as-a-key.md

 <li>3</li>
 ```

-React runs 4 mutations instead of 1 because it doesn't know that the elements rendering 1, 2 and 3 weren't touched because their position was changed.
+React performs 4 mutations instead of 1 because it does not know that the elements reflecting 1, 2 and 3 have not been touched because their position was changed.

 The main problem here is inefficiency.

-We could have avoided 3 unnecessary mutations by providing a small hint to React: the **key** prop.
+We could have avoided 3 unnecessary mutations by giving React a small hint: the **key** prop.

 ## The "Key" Prop

-> Keys help React identify which items have changed, are added, or are removed.
-Keys should be given to the elements inside the array to give the elements a stable identity.
+> Keys help React identify which elements have changed, been added, o removed.
+Keys should be given to the elements within the array to give the elements a stable identity.

-Adding a **key** to an inefficient above example makes the tree conversion efficient:
+Adding a **key** to the inefficient example above makes the tree conversion efficient:

 ```html
 <!-- New element -->